alvinxhan/PhyCLIP/README.md

 ```

-Alternatively, if you are using PyPi:
+Alternatively, if can also use pip:
 ```
 $ pip install ete3
 $ pip install numpy scipy statsmodels pathos